Comparison of integral equations for the Maxwell transmission problem with general permittivities: A unified formalism

 where $\hat c=1/\hat k$ and $\hat\epsilon=\hat{k}^2$ as in~\eqref{eq:kappa}.
 The matrices $P$ and $N$ differ in their first elements from those used in~\cite[Theorem 2.3]{HelsRose20}, and we have set $\hat \mu=1$ as we consider non-magnetic materials.
 The modified first elements correspond to another choice of the parameter $\beta$ in \cite[Section~8]{HelsRose20}, using here $\beta=1+{\rm i}\delta\arg(\hat k)$ instead of $\beta=1$, to avoid false eigenwavenumbers when $(\arg(k_-),\arg(k_+))=(\pi/2,0)$.
 We use

-Computations show that this is close enough to $\delta=0$ to not affect speed and accuracy, but large enough to eliminate false eigenwavenumbers and near-eigenwavenumbers.
-In the original formulation of ``Dirac'' in $\R^3$ from \cite{HelsRose20}, false eigenwavenumbers appear when $(\arg(k_-),\arg(k_+))=(\pi/2,0)$, that is when the wavenumber in the exterior region is imaginary.
-This corresponds to the circled lower corner point in Figure~\ref{fig:amoeba0}(b).
+Computations show that this is close enough to $\delta=0$ not to affect speed and accuracy, but large enough to eliminate false eigenwavenumbers and near-eigenwavenumbers.
+In the original formulation of ``Dirac'' in $\R^3$ from \cite{HelsRose20}, false eigenwavenumbers appear when $(\arg(k_-),\arg(k_+))=(\pi/2,0)$, that is, when the wavenumber in the exterior region is imaginary.
+This corresponds to the circled lower corner point in Figure~\ref{fig:amoeba0}(b) and is confirmed by numerical experiments on the unit sphere and comparison with semi-analytic results given by Mie theory.
 For the parameters \eqref{eq:3DPN}, with $\delta= 0.2/\pi$, it follows from \cite[Proposition~8.5]{HelsRose20} that there are no false eigenwavenumbers for ``Dirac'' in the shaded region in Figure~\ref{fig:amoeba0}(b).
 Not even at $(\arg(k_-),\arg(k_+))=(\pi/2,0)$, where there are true eigenwavenumbers.

 Note that ``Dirac'' is not a Fredholm second kind integral equation with compact operators on smooth $\Gamma$.
 For one thing, the block operator $G$ in~(\ref{eq:G}) contains Cauchy singular differences of operators.
 However, the particular choice of $P$, $P'$, $N$, $N'$ in the original ``Dirac'', that is for $\delta=0$, makes $G^4$ a compact operator on smooth $\Gamma$ and as a consequence the spectrum of $G$ has zero as its only accumulation point.
 This should be an advantage when using iterative solvers for~(\ref{eq:3Dgen}).